-As grandparents, learning how to control the urge to step on toes or overstep boundaries in relationships is an important part of our personal being that can affect every aspect of life and our familial and social relationships.
+As grandparents, learning how to control the urge to not step on toes or overstep boundaries in relationships is an important part of our personal being that can affect every aspect of life and our familial and social relationships.
 For some people, silence comes naturally.
 These fortunate individuals know the power of silence and they are comfortable in that silence.
 However, there are quite a few of us who need to learn the art of practicing silence.
 We aren’t recommending living in a world where you practice silence 24/7, but rather we are suggesting there exists a great balance of personal control, and most of us can use a little coaching.
 In doing so, your relationships will benefit greatly with a little discipline no doubt.
 After all, no matter what our age is, who couldn’t use a little self-reflection?
 Here’s three great tips:

 Silence gets people’s attention